IamPreethi-S/End-to-end-LLM-project-openAI-Llama3-Rag/README.md

 # End-to-end-LLM-project-openAI-Llama3-Ragpipeline

-This project builds an end-to-end LLM solution for research analysis, leveraging LangChain for text processing and OpenAI for vector conversion.
+This project builds an end-to-end LLM solution for research analysis (domain/business specific), leveraging LangChain for text processing and OpenAI for vector conversion.
 The project enhances search relevance and precision, improving retrieval QA accuracy by 30%.

 ## Overview

-This project uses LangChain for text processing and OpenAI for vector conversion to create a robust equity research analysis tool.
+This project uses LangChain for text processing and OpenAI for vector conversion to create a robust domain analysis tool.
 The system processes documents, converts them into vectors, and uses a retrieval-augmented generation (RAG) pipeline for precise and relevant answers to user queries.

 ## Features